 In supporting the college Mission, College Skills provides basic education courses to a diverse student population.
-Many of the students served represent one or more of the following populations: ethnic minority and/or under-represented population; disabled learners; English-language learners; first-generation college students; re-entry students; economically disadvantaged; life transitional(shifting from military, manual labor, incarceration, addiction, etc.).
+Many of the students served represent one or more of the following populations: ethnic minority and/or under-represented population; disabled learners; English-language learners; first-generation college students; re-entry students; economically disadvantaged; life transitional (shifting from military, manual labor, incarceration, addiction, etc.).

 The College Skills Department, like the ESL Department, serves as the entry point for students at the lower levels of learning and prepares these students for college-level classes in academic and CTE departments.
-A number of students in the process of learning English skills also enroll in College Skills bilingual-Spanish Academic Skills/GED Preparation courses so that they can earn their GED in their native language to better qualify for employment even as they develop their English skills.
+A number of students in the process of learning English skills also enroll in College Skills bilingual-Spanish Academic Skills/GED Preparation courses so that they can take the GED or HiSET (an alternative High School Equivalency test) in their native language to better qualify for employment as they develop their English skills.